goto-eof/europea-library-server/README.md

     - start/stop job
     - reload application cache
 - sell/buy e-books and view transactions (Work In Progress)
-    - stripe product + price creation almost done
-    - need to redefine the stripe entities (the current DB schema is a draft)

 ## Run the project (test environment)